 When I was young, I had a Bible with a picture of Jesus surrounded by children on the cover.
 During the dark days of grief following my daughter’s death, the memory of that cover came to mind.
 Knowing that Jesus loves her even more than I do brings me comfort.

-Before going to the verses, let’s briefly talk about what to say to someone who has lost a loved one.
+Before going into these Bible verses for the death of a loved one, let’s briefly talk about what to say to someone who has lost a loved one.
 It is so hard to know.

 What to Say to Someone Who Has Lost a Loved One